dreamwod-app/mlkit-vs-cloud-vision/readme.md

 The issues seem to be around detecting / and s/m.

 5. Failed to detect a lot of content and some is wrong, for example r71 is detected as r31.
-6. Nothing is detected in this image.
+6. Nothing at all is detected in this image.
 7. Failed to detect some numbers, seems that it has trouble see difference between 3 and B, like 3.41.8 is seen as B.41.8.
 8. Numbers are seen very differently, for example 2:03.3, 2:075, 2:06,8, etc.